 Traditional Potatoes wrapped in foil:

-A traditional jacket potato fillings during these months are cheese and beans, tuna mayonnaise, chili con Carne and chicken and bacon.
+A common jacket potato fillings during these months are cheese and beans, tuna mayonnaise, chili con carne and chicken and bacon.

 Traditional Yorkshire Parkin:

 Another fabulous traditional Bonfire night food is the Yorkshire Parkin is a cake traditionally made of oatmeal and black treacle and eaten mainly around the Bonfire Night season.

 It is believed to originated in northern England. and it is often associated with Yorkshire but no one knows its precise origins.

 The Cake is very much widespread and popular in other local UK Regions.
 Parkin is generally moist and can be sometimes sticky.